HoozLive/HoozLive/README.md

 # 🎩 Hooz

 <p>I'm a full-stack developer, digital artist, and musician.
-I'm trying my best to create different projects like websites, applications, any other peace of software and AI</p>
+I'm trying my best to create different projects like websites, applications, games and AI</p>

 #